 Unfavorable development in property and other was primarily due to higher than expected large loss activity in accident year 2019 in CNA's middle market, national accounts and marine business units.

-Unfavorable development in other insurance operations was due to higher than expected emergence in mass tort exposures in older accident years primarily related to abuse.
+Unfavorable development in other insurance operations was due to legacy mass tort exposures, primarily related to abuse.